July 1, 2008

 Keywords: fungal infections lichen planus lifting nail separation onycholysis

 Your questions answered!
 What causes fungus, what to do about brittle nails, and more.

-Keywords: artificial nails bacterial infections brittle nails fungal infections leukonychia
+Keywords: allergic reactions artificial nails bacterial infections brittle nails bruised nails

 September 1, 1998